kuujo/vertigo/README.md

 * `input` - the component's `InputCollector`, an interface to input ports
 * `output`- the component's `OutputCollector`, an interface to output ports
 * `logger` - the component's `PortLogger`, a special logger that logs messages to output ports
-* `storage` - the component's storage facility.
-This is configured in the component configuration

 ## Messaging
 The Vertigo messaging API is simply a wrapper around the Vert.x event bus.